Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Spouses and dependent children over 16 can work in Spain without the need to apply for a work permit.

-Usually, you will need to provide the following information at your appointment:
+Usually, you will need to provide the following information as part of your Study visa application:

 If you obtain a residence permit/TIE card, you will be able to work in Spain for up to 20 hours per week.